Performance Evaluation is a multi-purpose tool used to:

 - Be cautious in making subjective judgements.

 - Stick to facts that can be documented.
-Keep a record or notes in a working file, if need be, of occurrences that might be disputed.
+Keep a record or notes throughout the year in a working file.

 - Avoid the appearance of prejudice or discrimination.
 Never say anything that could be interpreted as meaning that the evaluation was based on a favorable or unfavorable reaction to the employee’s race, color, religion, age, sex, national origin, veterans status, marital status, etc.